devopsbookmarks-org/devopsbookmarks.org/README.md

 # Devops Bookmarks

 Welcome to DevOpsBookmarks, home of https://www.devopsbookmarks.org.
-This is a fork of the original www.devopsbookmarks.com: https://github.com/devopsbookmarks/devopsbookmarks.com; however, we've decided to maintain this as the original site is down.
+This is a fork of the original www.devopsbookmarks.com: https://github.com/devopsbookmarks/devopsbookmarks.com.

 > To discover tools in the devops landscape.